saucelabs/sauce-docs/docs/testrunner-toolkit/running-tests.md

 saucectl run --test-env sauce
 ```

-If you wish to increase your VM concurrency you can also use the flag `--ccy <vm number>`:
+If you wish to increase your VM concurrency you can also use the flag `--ccy <vm number>`.

 ```bash
 saucectl run --test-env sauce --ccy 2
 ```

+Please note that VM concurrency depends on the suite number rather than the number of `.spec.js |.test.js` files.
+Plese visit the [CLI Reference](/dev/cli/saucectl#ccy) for more information regarding command parameters:

-> Please visit the [CLI Reference](/dev/cli/saucectl) for more information regarding command parameters.
-Your concurrency and VM entitlements depend on your Sauce Labs subscription tier.
+> Your concurrency and VM entitlements also depend on your Sauce Labs subscription tier.
 For more information please visit the [pricing guide](https://saucelabs.com/pricing)

 ### Quick demo